-To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December 29, 2023 to Allbirds' Secretary at 730 Montgomery Street, San Francisco, CA 94111.
+To be considered for inclusion in next year's proxy materials, your proposal must be submitted in writing by December 26, 2024 to Allbirds' Secretary at 730 Montgomery Street, San Francisco, CA 94111.

-With respect to proposals (including director nominations) not to be included in next year's proxy materials our Amended and Restated Bylaws (the "Bylaws") provide that to be timely you must deliver your notice to our Secretary at the address above between February 10, 2024 and March 11, 2024.
+With respect to proposals (including director nominations) not to be included in next year's proxy materials our Amended and Restated Bylaws (the "Bylaws") provide that to be timely you must deliver your notice to our Secretary at the address above between February 7, 2025 and March 9, 2025.
 Your notice to the Secretary must set forth all of the information specified in our Bylaws, including, without limitation, your name and address and the class and number of shares of our stock that you beneficially own.
-In the event that we hold the 2024 annual meeting of stockholders more than 30 days before or after the one-year anniversary of the Annual Meeting, notice of a stockholder proposal that is not intended to be included in our proxy statement must be received no earlier than the close of business on the 120th day before the 2024 annual meeting of stockholders and no later than the close of business of the later of the following two dates:
+In the event that we hold the 2025 annual meeting of stockholders more than 30 days before or after the one-year anniversary of the Annual Meeting, notice of a stockholder proposal that is not intended to be included in our proxy statement must be received no earlier than the close of business on the 120th day before the 2025 annual meeting of stockholders and no later than the close of business of the later of the following two dates:

-- the 90th day prior to the 2024 annual meeting of stockholders; or - the 10th day following the day on which public announcement of the date of our 2024 annual meeting of stockholders is first made.
+- the 90th day prior to the 2025 annual meeting of stockholders; or - the 10th day following the day on which public announcement of the date of our 2025 annual meeting of stockholders is first made.

-In addition to satisfying the foregoing requirements under our Bylaws, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide in their notice the additional information required by Rule 14a-19 under the Exchange Act.
+In addition to satisfying the foregoing requirements under our Bylaws, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide in their notice the additional information required by Rule 14a-19 under the Exchange Act and comply with the additional requirements of Rule 14a-19(b) under the Exchange Act.